nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 MediLink Contacts (MLC) is a **desktop application** for **medical administrative assistants** to manage patients and doctors details within clinics.

-Hereʼs an overview of how MediLink Contacts can help you streamline your hospital management
+Hereʼs an overview of how MediLink Contacts can help you streamline your clinic management
 processes:

 * Store and edit information about your patients and doctors.